How to reduce workers compensation claims? Updated February 2021

 If you are an employer who has employees on his payroll, then your business will always be like an orchard in the shadow of that tree.
 If you want to make sure that the apples don’t fall in your orchard, then the best practice is to get rid of the apple tree.

-Work environment safety and a number of Workers’ Compensation Claims are both inversely proportional to each other.
-Safer the work environment, lesser the number of Workers’ Compensation Claims.
+Work environment safety and several Workers’ Compensation Claims are both inversely proportional to each other.
+The safer the work environment, the lesser the number of Workers’ Compensation Claims.

 2. HAVING A WORKPLACE SAFETY PROGRAM